 At the Singapore Garden Festival, you would be enchanted by such award-winning garden creations of art from all over the world.
 Many of the works are pretty stunning!

-My most favorite garden design is the one above.
+My most favourite garden design is the one above.
 Seeking Shangri-La is an imaginative display of the sunken paradise of Shangri-La.
 The designer has painstakingly created this illusion with the careful choice of plants that resemble aquatic plant life.
 Simulated water waves cast moving shadows upon the underwater city.
 It reminds me of the lost civilisation of Atlantis!

 Date: July 25 – August 1, 2008